 If you’ve played Celeste before then you’ll know what chapter 9 has in store for you.
 If you haven’t, well… freak!

 The sountrack from Lena Raine is a magical thing.
-Some bits of it are quite dreamy and remind us of the swoonsome nature of Super Mario Galaxy’s chilled moments.
+Some bits of it are quite dreamy and remind us of the swoonsome nature of Super Mario Galaxy and its chilled moments.

 However, Celeste is largely an exhilerating platformer and you’re required to get your jive on ASAP.